technical-notes

 I want to be specific about what this package isn’t, because LLM client libraries tend to accrete features until you need a wiki to find the prompt:

-- No retry-with-exponential-backoff middleware.
+• No retry-with-exponential-backoff middleware.
 The SDKs already retry transient errors.
-We retry on
+The Anthropic adapter does a single retry on pydantic.ValidationError (the schema may have been violated); that’s it.

-pydantic.ValidationError(see post 3) and that’s it. - No LangChain.
-This is sixty lines of code.
-You will read every line.
+• No LangChain.
+A few hundred lines across four adapters.
+You read every line.
 There is no abstraction tax.

 What we are building is a single async function with a tier dial and an optional schema.
-Three adapters implement it.
+Four adapters implement it.
 One env var picks which adapter the rest of the codebase sees.

 The interface